msteenhagen/opera-ficta/fictionalworks.md

 ...

 Fictions can be about many different sorts of things.
 Authors writing on the nature of fictional entities often write about fictional people, animals or monsters.
 But some works of fiction tell us about pieces of prose or literature written by fictional characters.
-All such works are 'fictional works', as I'll call them; they are works written, created or invented _within_ a fiction.
-Their authors are fictional characters.
-They are makers, creators, artists that do not exist.
-For example, Briony, the main character of McEwan's _Atonement_ writes a play, _The Trials of Arabella_.
+All such works are 'fictional works', as I'll call them; they are all works written, created or invented _within_ a fiction.
+Their authors are fictional characters: they are makers, creators, artists that do not exist (or at least the relevant acts of creation are fictional).
+For example, Briony, the main character of Ian McEwan's _Atonement_ writes a play, _The Trials of Arabella_.

 > The play---for which Briony had designed the posters, programs and tickets, constructed the sales booth out of a folding screen tipped on its side, and lined the collection box in red crêpe paper---was written by her in a two-day tempest of composition, causing her to miss a breakfast and a lunch.
 When the preparations were complete, she had nothing to do but contemplate her finished draft and wait for the appearance of her cousins from the distant north [@mcewan0000aa,p. ??].